CW: religion, hunting description, death, infrastructure failure, core-periphery relations, monarchy

 “Now you know it was a lie.
 Why were you convinced?”
 His gentle, cold voice was so quiet in the closed room but it filled every inch of air.

-"I didn’t get anything from him.
-He gave me a pile of things I had already verified, and his delivery was the same on the lies."
+God, how acrid my voice had been, how nasal and superfluous!
+Death!
+“I didn’t get anything from him.
+He gave me a pile of things I had already verified, and his delivery did not differ when lying.”

-"Wrong.
-That’s excuses, Sainshand.
-I don’t like the body language schools.
+“Wrong.
+Excuses, Sainshand, I don’t like the body language schools.
 Tell me why he convinced you – he would not have convinced John, nor Pacelem.
 He did not make a mistake, he marked you.
-Why did it work?"
+Why did it work?”

-"I am still convinced, then!
+“Fine,” I said, pressed.
+“I am still convinced, then!
 I still don’t see it – even with the facts on the table now, it would stretch imagination!
-It is soap opera – it is contrived – it feels like script, and it is script.
-I do not like easy answers – lover’s quarrel impacting the entire dock infrastructure?
-It begs for incredulity.
-Maybe I did not want to think something so trite was used in a benchmark!"
+It is soap opera – it is contrived – it feels like script – and it is script!
+I do not like easy answers – a lover’s quarrel impacting the entire dock infrastructure begs for incredulity.
+Maybe I did not want to think something so trite was used in a benchmark.”

 “No. Please, that’s been long settled –“

-"Oh, I don’t disapprove.
+“Oh, I don’t disapprove.
 There for the taking.
 If I believe in anything to fight for it is libraries.
 It only would have helped me explain: it is the case this exercise was based on.
 Emelry – if anywhere in the world is soap-opera, if anywhere will stretch your tolerance of trust, it will be the places where auditing is necessary.
 It will be the folly of collapse.
 You must not expect these grand plans.
 Conspiracy grows from dissatisfaction and mistakes more than it does from the drive of deviance.
-These will be people running in the shadows – embarrassed, defensive, shame chasing them even further than you will.
-Now think over the problem again.
+These will be people running in the shadows – embarrassed and defensive.
+Their own shame will chase them further than you will.
+The spotlight flicks on, and that sight is more of a risk than being searched.
+Think over the problem again.
 But do not give him the credit of his stature, think of him not in the role of side-commission.
-Imagine him as a fool, a fool beyond belief, who could never have stumbled into that job if it was thrust on him."
+Imagine him as a fool, a fool beyond belief, who could never have stumbled into that job had it not thrust on him.”
+He took a sip of tea from his flask.
+“Path of least resistance.”